 Electrification of the drayage truck fleet provides a strong near-term potential for the transition to ZE technologies.
 Drayage trucks generally operate within approximately 100 miles of the ports, providing more opportunities for consistent charging throughout their duty cycle.
 Electrification of long-haul trucks is more challenging because battery electric technologies are not able to provide sufficiently long ranges under heavy loads without significant investments in a robust highway fast-charging system.
 OEMs are investing in the development of hydrogen fuel cell trucks to expand the range of ZE Class 8 trucks.
-As energy density for battery electric trucks.
+As energy density for battery cells increases, shorter charge times and longer ranges will increase the practicality for battery electric trucks.
 The greatest near-term potential for ZE Class 8 truck deployments is in drayage truck operations where commercially available battery electric trucks can be deployed within the next 5-10 years.
-Federal investments in highway charging infrastructure combined with further development of hydrogen fuel cell trucks within the next 10-20 years.
+Federal investments in highway charging infrastructure combined with further development of hydrogen fuel cell trucks will increase the potential for a transition to ZE trucks within the next 10-20 years.